dangarfield/beds-hackathon-2017/scenarios.md

 ---

-## Chess in a browser (without AI/ML element - supply past games and step through forward and backwards)
+## Chess or Battleships in a browser (without AI/ML element - supply past games and step through forward and backwards)

 ---